szczyglis-dev/py-gpt/README.md

 - zip
 - tar, tar.gz, tar.bz2

+### Native file upload

+In the `Attachments` tab you can enable **Prefer native file upload when supported**.
+This option is disabled by default.

+When enabled, PyGPT will try to upload each supported attachment directly through the selected provider's native file API instead of reading the file locally and appending its extracted content to the prompt.
+Native upload is used only when it is supported by the current provider, model, file type, and file size.
+The native upload path is available for supported OpenAI, Google Gemini, Anthropic, and xAI configurations.

+For a file that is successfully sent natively, native upload overrides the selected attachment context mode (`Full context`, `RAG`, or `Summary`) for that file.
+If native upload is unavailable or fails, PyGPT automatically falls back to the standard local attachment processing, so existing attachment behavior is preserved.

+Archive files such as ZIP and TAR are unpacked locally first.
+Their contents are then handled individually: supported files can be uploaded natively, while unsupported files use the normal local-processing fallback.
+Attachments sent through the native path are marked with the `(Native)` suffix in the uploaded attachments list.

+**Note:** Native upload sends the original file content to the selected API provider.
+Provider-specific file type, size, model, retention, and availability limits may apply.

+**Tip:** To see native-upload activity in the console, enable `Settings -> Debug -> Log attachments usage to console`.
+Native upload messages are printed only when attachment logging is enabled.

 The content from the uploaded attachments will be used in the current conversation and will be available throughout (per context).
 There are 3 modes available for working with additional context from attachments: